 And finally we come to our ruling class, the institutionalists.
 Institutionalism, as previously mentioned, is an essentially aristocratic belief system.
 The institutionalist voter votes not because she believes government policies should be decided at the ballot box, but because she believes they shouldn’t.

 Rather, she believes that government policies should be determined by a set of official and quasiofficial agencies which have earned her trust permanently and completely, the way a good Catholic trusts the Vatican.
 Following the analogy, here at UR we refer to this meta-institution as the Cathedral.2 The Cathedral consists of the educational organs: public schools, the entertainment industry, the universities and the press.
-Its spire is the Ivy League and the New York Times, whose faculty and news desk respectively are endowed with an almost pure connection to the inner light—lesser institutions, of course, following their lead.
+Its spires are the Ivy League and the New York Times, whose faculty and news desk respectively are endowed with an almost pure connection to the inner light—lesser institutions, of course, following their lead.

 It is not that the institutionalist voter does not believe in democracy.
 She does believe in democracy.
 She believes passionately in democracy.
 But her democracy is very different from the democracy of her mortal enemy, the populist.